BigelowLab/gstream-old/README.md

     ## $ wall     <chr> "north", "south", "north", "south", "north", "south", "north"…
     ## $ geometry <MULTIPOINT [°]> MULTIPOINT ((-80.2 25), (-8..., MULTIPOINT ((-77.5…

+This reads in all of the data stored with the package.
+We can then do a simple plot of all of the locations.

 ``` r
 bb = sf::st_bbox(x)
 coast = rnaturalearth::ne_coastline(scale = "medium", returnclass = "sf")